 Moreover, the Costa Rica Electricity Institute (ICE) kicked off a 40-station installation plan in 2019.
 It entails installing eight stations per year from 2019-2023.

 Electric transport is one of the actions Costa Rica has pursued in order to reach its stated goal of carbon neutrality by the year 2021.

 In terms of Uber Latin America, Costa Rica is one of the countries with higher coverage.
 Others include Brazil, Mexico, and Chile.

 Meanwhile, Costa Rica has set an ambitious target to get 37,000 plug-in electric vehicles on the road by 2022.
-Currently, there are three fully electric models available on the market, being the BMW i3, Nissan Leaf, and Hyundai Ioniq.
-The new Nissan LEAF is set for a 2018 launch, with the Chevrolet Bolt not far behind.
+Among the fully electric models available in the market are the BMW i3, Nissan Leaf, Hyundai Ioniq, Nissan LEAF, and Chevrolet Bolt not far behind.
 When it comes to hybrid EVs, leading the pack are Mitsubishi Outlander, BMW X5, Porsche Cayenne S, and BYD’s Qin.

 The trens is also hitting the two-wheel market as Costa Rican postal service has purchased 20 EV motorcycles for delivery services.